FREQUENTLY ASKED QUESTIONS

 I am getting new flooring installed, what do I need to know?

-Once you have selected what type of flooring you are wanting installed and selected an install date, there is another important step to know about.
-ACCLIMATION!
+Once you have selected the type of flooring you are wanting installed and selected an install date, there is another important step to know about.

-For best results it is always important to have wood delivered at least 1 week prior to the install date and place it inside your home in an area near the install location.
-This allows the wood to adapt and change to the exact temperature and conditions of your home.
+For best results it is always important to have wood delivered at least 1-2 weeks prior to the install date and place it inside your home in an area near the install location.
+This is especially true for prefinished hardwood flooring.
+This step allows the wood to adapt and change to the exact temperature and conditions of your home.
 This is very important because wood changes with the weather (expands & contracts).
 By matching the wood to the climate of your house you are ensuring the best possible installation and results without having to worry as much about the wood changing once it is installed on your sub-floor.

 Note from Aaron- I also like to wait 5-7 days after installation and before sanding & finishing your new floor (whenever possible) to truly acclimate and to ensure the look, strength and professional quality of every install I do.
 I really take pride in my work and am very aware that you will be seeing and enjoying these floors every singe day!